jaideepbir/mcp-server-oauth2.0/docs/checkpoint.md

 - Successfully used `write_to_file` to update `authz.rego` with new authorization rules:
   - Changed "Write allowed for admin only" to "Write allowed for all users" for Excel write actions.
   - Added a condition for users to read their own uploads by checking `input.subject.owner == input.resource.owner`.
-  - Added a new rule for "Protected files require admin read access" to restrict access to `/data/protected/` resources.
+  - Added a new rule for "Protected files require admin read access" to `/data/protected/` resources.

 ---
 Timestamp: 8/3/25, 7:09:34 PM